Sawtaytoes/image-viewer/TASKS.md

 - Fix hover issue (active?) when clicking image viewer navigation.
 - Keyboard keys screen state provider so each keyboard component can enable or disable keys based on a screen state.
 - Load Google Fonts locally rather than from the web to speed up multiple instances.
 Might require pulling in fonts via EmotionJS, but they might not register in Webpack that way.
+- Add multiple states of priority.
+When something is prioritized, it's technically prioritized at a certain priority level.
+Either the state is `prioritized` with an added `priorityLevel` or `priority3`. `priorityLevel` is more versatile.
+- When a window is focused, that should bump the priority level of those images over other windows which are not currently in focus.
+- Images that are in the folder but currently not in view should be the lowest priority.
+- Add the ability to throttle download speed of super low priority images.
+- Images should be stored indefinitely until some max size is reached to allow for faster reloading when quickly switching between folders.
+If this occurs, these residual images would be at the lowest priority.

 ## Image Loader
 - Ensure 4-image pipeline is respected.